HeLad0X/mnist_custom_neural/README.md

 This implementation uses the MNIST dataset, a widely recognized dataset of handwritten digits, to train the neural network.
 The network architecture consists of three layers:
 - **Input Layer:** Takes in the pixel values of the MNIST images.
 - **Hidden Layer:** Contains neurons that process the input features.
-- **Output Layer:** Outputs the probabilities for each of the 10 digit classes (0-9).
+- **Output Layer:** Outputs the probabilities for each of the 10-digit classes (0-9).

 ## Features

-- Custom neural network built using NumPy and SciPy.
+- Custom neural network built using cupy.
 - Implementation of forward and backward propagation.
-- Gradient descent optimization.
+- Gradient descent optimization and hyperparameter tuning.
-- Support for various activation functions (ReLU, Sigmoid, etc.).
+- Support for various activation functions (ReLU, Sigmoid, ReLU_derivative).
 - Evaluation metrics for performance assessment (accuracy, loss).

 ## Installation